Grind with Me

-"Grind with Me" is a single by the R&B group Pretty Ricky, off their 2005 debut album Bluestars.
-It reached #7 on the Billboard Hot 100 and was certified platinum by the RIAA.
+"Grind with Me" is the debut single by the American R&B group Pretty Ricky.
+It was released on March 14, 2005, as the lead single from their debut studio album Bluestars (2005).
+The single reached #7 on the Billboard Hot 100 and was certified platinum by the RIAA, becoming the group's first top ten Billboard Hot 100 single.
 The song was included in the 2005 film Deuce Bigalow: European Gigolo.

 A remix version featured a verse by rapper White Dawg, while an explicit version of the track was titled "Grind On Me" and contained more adult lyrics.